OBLV Client

 --retry-timeout <RETRY_TIMEOUT>

-retry timeout for health and attestation requests
+Retry timeout in seconds for health check and attestation requests (optional argument).

 -h, --help